amirjalali1/AnycastHealthChecker/README.md

 =====================

     A .Net Core HealthChecker for Anycasted Services
->The main idea of this service is from [anycast_healthchecker](https://github.com/unixsurfer/anycast_healthchecker) but it is not a port of anycast_healthcheker
+>The main idea of this Software is from [anycast_healthchecker](https://github.com/unixsurfer/anycast_healthchecker) but it is not a port of [Pavlos Parissis](https://github.com/unixsurfer) anycast_healthcheker

 #### Contents